hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 # Code Review Guide

+Code reviews are essential for maintaining an enjoyable and productive experience when working in a code base or across code bases.
+When more developers start working on a code base, it may become necessary to scale the code review process.
+This Code Review Guide is one tool that could help you with this process.

+The purpose of this guide is to bring transparency and consistency to how code is reviewed.

+- Knowledge sharing

 - Code Reviews should happen on a regular cadence independent from feature delivery
 - They can also happen during feature delivery, for example in Pull Requests
 - The Code Review Guide is intended to bring transparency and consistency to how code in a project is reviewed.